qingqingqingli/random-post/README.md

 ## Structure diagram

 - One main takeaway from the diagram below is all the component are interacting with `useState` hook.
-The dependencies can be simplified with the implementation with `React-Redux`.
+The dependencies can be optimised by `React-Redux`.
 I run out of time to implement it.

 - Any suggestions on how to improve the structure is more than welcomed! :yellow_heart: